n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.function.md

 ## External libraries

-You can import and use built-in and external npm modules in the Function node.
-To learn how to enable external moduels, refer the [Configuration](/hosting/configuration/#use-built-in-and-external-modules-in-function-nodes) guide.
+If you self-host n8n, you can import and use built-in and external npm modules in the Function node.
+To learn how to enable external modules, refer the [Configuration](/hosting/configuration/#use-built-in-and-external-modules-in-function-nodes) guide.

-## Further reading